Balls of Steel (video game)

 Balls of Steel is a pinball computer game developed by Wildfire Studios and released on December 12, 1997.
 It is the only game to be published under the Pinball Wizards label, a division of Apogee Software (today known as 3D Realms).

 When the game was originally released, it was possible to upload high scores to the WorldScores server, for a global ranking.
-This feature has since been discontinued.
+This feature was later discontinued.

 Tables

 Balls of Steel features five original pinball tables: